ArmanHZ/nvim-select-buffer/README.md

 ```

 # Todo
+- [ ] (Refactoring) Clean the code and add some color to the display
 - [x] ~~Complete the movement feature and select buffer feature~~
 - [x] ~~Add help menu below the Buffer text~~
 - [x] ~~Prepare the directory structure for 'packer' compatibility~~